That artifact becomes the portable answer to the hardest enterprise question: why did this happen?

 Decionis now supports sharable Decision Dossiers across Salesforce record components, ServiceNow dossier panels, Microsoft Teams review surfaces, Power Automate workflow returns, MuleSoft downstream handoffs, public verification links, and share-kit templates for Jira and email.

 Public verification turns a Decision Dossier into portable trust.
-Teams can inspect proof from Salesforce, ServiceNow, Microsoft Teams, Jira, email, or audit exports without needing full access to the Decionis control plane.
+Teams can inspect proof from Slack, Salesforce, ServiceNow, Microsoft Teams, Jira, email, or audit exports without needing full access to the Decionis control plane.

 Logs record system behavior and tickets record workflow status.
 Decision Dossiers record why a consequential action was executed, delayed, or escalated under policy, which is the missing record in most enterprise stacks.